illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-02-aspacebulkimport.md

 ### Preparing the Bulk Upload Spreadsheet for Box Lists

-- Recommend hiding all unnecessary columns until it matches exactly what we use in the rapid data entry in ASpace then let the student get to work.
+- Hide all unnecessary columns until it matches exactly what we use in the rapid data entry in ASpace, then let the student get to work.
 -	The Hierarchy has to be in order.
 So if you enter a file in hierarchy #3 it needs to come after the correct series you want it in (not above it in a different series)
--	For Italics: Instead of italicizing things in the folder titles, wrap the words in code Instead of writing this: Alert: Against Communism in California You wrap the words with code instead:
+-	For Italics: Instead of italicizing things in the folder titles, wrap the words in code Instead of writing this: Alert: Against Communism in California Wrap the words with code instead:
 ```
 <title render="italic">Alert: Against Communism in California</title>
 <title render="italic"> goes before the words you want Italicized and </title> goes after the words you want italicized.
 ```
--	Highlight the folder title column only in order to perform spell check solely on the title text – that way you are not receiving spelling errors on the collection acronym, etc.
+-	Highlight the folder title column only in order to perform spell check solely on the title text to avoid receiving spelling errors on the collection acronym, etc.
 -	Add a filter to row 4 to sort and quickly identify mistakes and outliers.
-E.g. checking the barcodes using a filter it was easy for me to see that one of them was one digit short and fix it before uploading
+E.g. checking the barcodes using a filter it is easy to see if one is missing a digit
--	Do Not enter in multiple folder numbers here.
+-	Do not enter in multiple folder numbers here.
 That is just for the physical folder.
-E.g. for physical folders with the titles “Meeting Minutes, 1990-1992 (1 of 4)” through (4 of 4) would only be one line in the s/s: “Meeting Minutes 1990-1992”
+E.g. for physical folders with multiple folder numbers, e.g. “Meeting Minutes, 1990-1992 (1 of 4)", only include the titles and dates in the spreadsheet, and NOT (1 of 4)
--	Before you import the Excel for real, do a test load by checking the “Only validate” box when doing “Load Spreadsheet.”
-ASpace will run a background job and create a spreadsheet report that shows you where the errors are (or things go great and there are no errors!).
-You’ll need to download the spreadsheet to view the report outside of ASpace.
+-	Before importing the Excel for real, do a test load by checking the “Only validate” box when doing “Load Spreadsheet.”
+ASpace will run a background job and create a spreadsheet report that shows where the errors are (or things go great and there are no errors!).
+Download the spreadsheet to view the report outside of ASpace.

 ### Troubleshooting Failed Box List Uploads

--	We’ve had error messages when importing that were due to “Mixed Materials” missing the letter “s” on the end or for uncapitalized “m”.
+-	Check if “Mixed Materials” is missing the letter “s” on the end or if there is an uncapitalized “m”.
 -	If you get errors, make sure there isn't any data accidentally added to the hidden columns you're not using.
 -	Dates
   - Begin and End date fields cannot include non-numerical characters.
 If you are entering “1969 August” it must be numerical: 1969-08.
 ASpace uses YYYY-MM-DD or YYYY-MM